Gita Gopinath

-Gita Gopinath (born 8 December 1971) is an Indian-American economist who is currently serving as the Gregory and Ania Coffey professor of Economics at Harvard University and previously served as the first deputy managing director of the International Monetary Fund (IMF), from 21 January 2022 to 31 August 2025.
-Before that she also served as chief economist of the IMF between 2019 and 2022.
+Gita Gopinath (born 8 December 1971) is an Indian-American economist who has served as the Gregory and Ania Coffey professor of Economics at Harvard University since 2025.
+She was previously with the university from 2005 to 2019 before taking leave for public service.
+Gopinath served as the first deputy managing director of the International Monetary Fund (IMF) from 2022 to 2025.
+Prior to that, she served as chief economist of the IMF between 2019 and 2022.

-Prior to joining the IMF, Gopinath had a two-decade-long career as an academic including at the economics department of Harvard University, where she was the John Zwaanstra Professor of International Studies and Economics (2005–2022), and earlier an assistant professor at the University of Chicago Booth School of Business (2001–05).
-She is also a co-director of the international finance and macroeconomics program at the National Bureau of Economic Research and has earlier worked as the honorary economic adviser to the chief minister of Kerala.
+Gopinath had a two-decade-long career as an academic at both Harvard and the University of Chicago (2001–05).
+At the former institution, she was the John Zwaanstra Professor of International Studies and Economics from 2005 to 2022.
+She is co-director of the international finance and macroeconomics program at the National Bureau of Economic Research (NBER) and has earlier worked as the honorary economic adviser to the chief minister of Kerala.

-Gita Gopinath was appointed as chief economist of the IMF in October 2018 by its managing director Christine Lagarde.
-In an interview with Trevor Noah on The Daily Show, she named the worldwide recession of 2020 as "the Great Lockdown".
-In December 2021, IMF managing director Kristalina Georgieva appointed her the first deputy managing director of the IMF, which is the organization's second-in-command position.
-Gopinath will leave the IMF by the end of August 2025 to rejoin Harvard as the inaugural Gregory and Ania Coffey Professor of Economics in the Department of Economics.
+During her time at the IMF, Gopinath worked closely with Christine Lagarde on global macroeconomic initiatives.
+She was credited with naming the worldwide recession of 2020 as "the Great Lockdown".
+A year later, Gopinath was appointed to help lead the IMF alongside Kristalina Georgieva as her deputy and departed in 2025.

 Early life and education

-Gita Gopinath was born on 8 December 1971, in Kolkata, India in a Malayali Hindu Nair family from Kannur, Kerala.
+Gita Gopinath was born on 8 December 1971, in Kolkata, India in a Malayali family from Kannur, Kerala.
 She is the younger of two daughters of T.V.
 Gopinath and V.C.
 Vijayalakshmi.
 Her family is related to the late A. K. Gopalan.

 Gita Gopinath studied at Nirmala Convent School in Mysore.
 She received a B.A. degree from Lady Shri Ram College for Women of the University of Delhi in 1992 and an M.A. degree in economics from Delhi School of Economics, also of the University of Delhi, in 1994.
 She further completed an M.A. degree at the University of Washington in 1996.
 She earned her Ph.D. in economics from Princeton University in 2001 after completing a doctoral dissertation titled "Three essays on international capital flows: a search theoretic approach", under the supervision of Ben Bernanke, Kenneth Rogoff, and Pierre-Olivier Gourinchas.
 She was awarded the Princeton's Woodrow Wilson Fellowship Research Award while doing her doctoral research at Princeton.